ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 For more information, see [Working with networks in a vApp in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-vapps-tenant/working-with-networks-in-a-vapp-tenant.html).

+### Requesting additional public IP addresses
+{: #vcd-ops-guide-additional-ips}

+You can open an IBM Support ticket to request additional public IP addresses on VDCs with public-private networking.
+Each ticket can include a request for either four NAT/Floating IPs or a public IP prefix.
+IP prefix requests can include a single `/30` (two contiguous addresses) or `/29` (six contiguous addresses).

+* Use NAT/Floating addresses similar to the initial eight public addresses.
+You must configure the addresses to NAT from the public network to the Cloud Director private networks.
+* Use IP prefix addresses to connect Cloud Director VMs directly to the public network without a NAT.
+The edge firewall is used to control public egress and ingress.

+Provide the following details in the IBM Support ticket:

+* The IP address type: NAT/Floating IPs or IP Prefix
+* The VDC ID that includes the edge to add the IP addresses against
+* The name of the edge gateway or the provider gateway in the VDC to add additional IP addresses

 ### Allocating public IP addresses for NAT rules and for VPNs
 {: #vcd-ops-guide-allocating-ips}